-Our fiscal year is the fifty-two or fifty-three week period which ends on the Friday nearest to September 30th.
+Our fiscal year is the fifty-two or fifty-two or fifty-three week period which ends on the Friday nearest to September 30th.
 The fiscal years ended September 30, 2016 and October 2, 2015 were each fifty-two week periods and the fiscal year ended October 3, 2014 was a fifty-three week period.